 - Become Host Trained - Host training is an online course through the Moodle system which helps you to understand your legal responsibilities and Wesleyan policy regarding social events as well as the resources available to you to help you have a successful event.
 You can enroll in the course by emailing us.
 You may also view the host training presentation here.

 - Reserve the space for the event.
 SALD staff can assist you in identifying the appropriate person to contact depending on the location of your event.
 Many spaces are available to reserve through the new online reservation system in your portfolio.

 - Request any set-up needs such as reserving tables, chairs, staging and/ or electrical support if needed at least 5 business days in advance.
 To do so, please contact the Office of Student Activities & Leadership Development.

-- Submit the Social Event Registration Form no later than 1 p.m. on the Monday prior to events occurring that Thursday to the following Wednesday for any event with special needs (including furniture, staging, catering, electrical set-up, AV equipment, or Event Staff, or an event with alcohol).
+- Submit the Social Event Registration Form or the Woodframe Social Event Registration Form no later than 1 p.m. on the Monday prior to events occurring that Thursday to the following Wednesday for any event with special needs (including furniture, staging, catering, electrical set-up, AV equipment, or Event Staff, or an event with alcohol).
 Events with no special needs must be registered by Wednesday at 1 p.m. for events occurring that Thursday to the following Wednesday.

 Social Event Policy Overview

 Social events/parties/concerts occurring in University buildings, on University grounds, or in recognized student housing must be registered with the Office of Student Activities and Leadership Development if the following apply to the event: